Step-by-Step Guide to Sea Freight From China to Iraq

 Sea freight is the process of transporting goods via ocean vessels, a method widely utilized for international trade due to its efficiency and cost-effectiveness.
 Unlike air freight, which is generally faster but more expensive, sea freight offers a reliable option for shipping large quantities of goods over long distances at a lower cost per unit.
 This makes it particularly appealing for businesses looking to import goods, such as those sourcing from China.

-Choosing sea freight can be driven by several factors:
+Choosing sea freight is usually driven by these business considerations:

 • Capacity: Cargo ships can hold a much larger volume of goods compared to aircraft, making sea freight ideal for bulk shipping.
 This is particularly beneficial for businesses needing to import large quantities of goods at once.